grammyjs/website/site/docs/guide/files.md

 `AgADBAADZRAxGyhM3FKSE4qKa-RODckQHxsoABDHe0BDC1GzpGACAAEC` is an example of a `file_id`.

-Whenever your bot **receives** a message with a file, it will in fact not directly receive the complete file data, but only the `file_id` instead.
+Whenever your bot **receives** a message with a file, it will, in fact, not directly receive the complete file data, but only the `file_id` instead.
 If your bot actually wants to download the file, then it can do so by calling the `getFile` method ([Telegram Bot API reference](https://core.telegram.org/bots/api#getfile)).
 This method enables you to download the file by constructing a special, temporary, URL.
 Note that this URL is only guaranteed to be valid for 60 minutes, after which it may expire.
 In this case, you can simply call `getFile` again.